mys007/ecc/README.md

 2. The point cloud classification part of the code relies on the Point cloud library, which is unfortunately a bit troublesome to set up for Python.
 Install [PCL](http://pointclouds.org) and then its python wrapper from Sirokujira with `git clone https://github.com/Sirokujira/python-pcl.git ; cd python-pcl; pip install cython; python setup.py install`.
 While simple `sudo apt-get pcl` should work in theory, I had success with installing full-sized PCL 1.8 from sources with qhull support, which I got with `sudo apt-get install libqhull-dev` beforehand, and then manually took care of an file naming [issue](https://github.com/strawlab/python-pcl/issues/97) in PCL.

-3. Install additional Python packages: `pip install future python-igraph tqdm transforms3d`.
+3. Install additional Python packages: `pip install future python-igraph tqdm transforms3d pynvrtc cupy`.

 The code was tested on Ubuntu 14.04 with Python 2.7 or 3.6.